The Significance of African Dance

 More about Yoga

-Chinese have utilized Qigong, Tai chi and related practices, the Aryans and East Asians performed what we generally know as Yoga and the Blacks specifically identified with dance.
+All the Gentiles races had their own form of this practice though it was not called Yoga.
+The Asians such as the Chinese have utilized Qigong, Tai chi and related practices, the Aryans and East Asians performed what we generally know as Yoga and the Blacks specifically identified with dance.

-Dancing and body movement were performed by all the gentile races in some way or form.
-All of these emphasized total body awareness, union within the mind body and soul, developing physical strength and capability as well as
+Dancing and body movement were performed by all the Gentiles races in some way or form.
+All of these emphasized total body awareness, union within the mind body and soul, developing physical strength and capability as well as achieving a spiritual state of being.

 Traditional African dance is powerful and physical and depends on coordination and synchronization within body.
 Its utilizes the concepts of polyrhythms in which the shoulders, chests, pelvis, arms and legs may move with different rhythms in the music, and total body articulation and isolation of parts of the body.